Introduction to ART

 - Can I stop ART?

-- What if I have been doing well without ART?
+- What if I am feeling well without ART?

 - What if I am a slow progressor?